Franchise Sales is unique. So is the franchise purchasing decision.

 In order to maintain patience, and more importantly empathy, during the franchise mutual evaluation process, all you need to do is step out of your bubble and put yourself in the prospective candidate’s shoes.
 Investing in your franchise brand is not a stand-alone decision; it is the last of 5 decisions, all of which are pretty heavy.
 Let’s look at them individually.
 A prospective franchisee must decide:

-3. They want to be in your industry.
+- They want to be in your industry.
 Your industry is likely either mature, meaning that it has a proven record but also probably has many big players, or emerging, with few if any institutional competitors but also without a long track record of proven success.
 If you happen to be in between the two, the odds are your industry going through a period of consolidations, commoditization, and other growing pains.
 No industry is immune to this.
 QSR, service-based industries, tech industries, the senior care industry, and all others have some unique combination of benefits and drawbacks.
+My day-to-day includes working with both a leading preschool franchise brand and a business to business services brand.
+The cost reduction company, P3 Cost Analysts, offers an executive, home-based franchise with a low upfront investment, the preschool business offers a unique, flexible business model, and they both offer industry-leading returns, but neither industry is for everyone!

 So, the next time a franchise prospect goes cold on you for a week or two, or a month or two, and then resurfaces, reflect back on these five steps, and have empathy.
 The next time you lose a “perfect”, well-matched prospective franchisee, realize that, even if they were the right fit for you the reverse might not have been true.
 It won’t make the loss of a franchise sale, or the patiently waiting weeks for returned calls, to be any less frustrating, but with empathy comes understanding, understanding builds your knowledge, and a stronger knowledge base will make you better at this thing we do.